FullStack-HY/FullStack-Hy.github.io/src/content/5/en/part5b.md

 #### 5.10*: Blog list frontend, step10

 Add a new button for deleting blog posts.
-Also implement the logic for deleting blog posts in the backend.
+Also implement the logic for deleting blog posts in the frontend.

 Your application could look something like this: